swiggityspunge/HyprV2/README.md

 Below is a list of the packages that would be installed

 - hyprland-bin: This is the Hyprland compositor
-- kitty: This is the default terminal
+- foot: This is the default terminal
 - waybar-hyprland: This is a fork of waybar with Hyprland workspace support
 - swww: This is used to set a desktop background image
 - swaylock-effects: This allows for the locking of the desktop its a fork that adds some editional visual effects